enasequence/read_docs/cli_07.md

 ### MAG or SAG assembly

-If you are submitting MAGs/SAGs then you will need to submit an additional **species** sample for each assembly.
-This should be species level in taxonomy.
-MAG samples should use the specific MIMAGs checklist.
+If you are submitting MAGs/SAGs then you will need to submit an additional **MAG/SAG** sample for each assembly.
+This should be as speicific in taxonomy as it can be and use the specific MIMAGs checklist.
 When registering a SAG sample, please contact datasubs@ebi.ac.uk for assistance.

-Please make sure these **species** samples correctly reference the original sample the data was extracted from within the checklist using the mandatory "Sample derived from" attribute.
+Please make sure these **MAG/SAG** samples correctly reference the original sample the data was extracted from within the checklist using the mandatory "Sample derived from" attribute.
 You should also reference the **environmental** sample in the description as one of the following: